 What is the latest date anyone has been admitted from the Waitlist?

-We are unable to guarantee a timeline of when you will hear a final decision, however most decisions are typically released by early summer.
+We are unable to guarantee a timeline, however, most decisions are typically released by early summer.
 In rare circumstances, decisions have been released as late as mid-to-late summer.
 While this is not a common occurrence, you are able to remain on the waitlist as long as you are willing to continue being considered for admission.
-If your personal decision-making timeline does not allow you to remain on the waitlist, you are able to request to be removed at any time by filling out our Waitlist Decline Form.
+If your personal decision-making timeline does not allow you to remain on the waitlist, you will be able to request to be removed at any time.
 We are not able to honor early decision requests from candidates on the waitlist.

 Can I submit new materials for consideration to enhance my candidacy?

 As the Admissions Committee reviews candidates on the waitlist, there may be an opportunity for supplemental information or materials to be submitted.
 While we can ask for a range of materials, typically it is a new resume, recent job promotion information, or a new test score.
 Occasionally, we might ask to clarify your career goals or provide us with your back-up plan.
-It is not a guarantee that we will ask for an update or more information.
-We ask that candidates wait until prompted by admissions staff to provide supplemental information, but we understand that there may be timely updates that you consider important (such as a recent promotion, a new test score, or a new job), and you may inform the Admissions Committee by uploading a PDF or MS Word document to your application via the Waitlist Supplemental Materials Form.
+If you would like to provide us with supplemental information you believe will enhance your candidacy, you will be able to upload any applicable documents to your application.

 In the event that the Admissions Committee requests additional information, an email will be sent to all candidates currently on the waitlist approximately one week prior to the review period, so there is plenty of time to collect materials for submission.